Argonautica IV 57-108

 68 both ἀσπασίως and λεύσσουσα fit more naturally into the sense of the sentence if ἐπηέρθη is interpreted as above.

 69 παννύχιοι: “all night long" signals the fact that there are extraordinary circumstances in the Argonauts’ camp.
-You might expect the light of the fire (πυρὸς σέλας) to be extinguished when evening turns into night so that the heroes can sleep.
 The flame seen through the darkness is another vivid touch that enhances the atmospheric night scene.
 Instead of sleeping, they are celebrating their joy (ἐυφροσύνῃσιν) that Jason has triumphed in the contest (ἀέθλου).

 70 ὀξείῃ: Medea’s dramatic shout across the river adds narrative variety to the action.
 Line 70 is elegantly interlaced, with her piercing cry (ὀξείῃ . . . φωνῇ. ὄρθια is used adverbially) cutting through the darkness (διὰ κνέφας). δἤπειτα (an example of crasis) stands for δή and ἔπειτα.